 - Public safety vehicles, sworn and civilian public safety personnel; as well as other personnel directly supporting healthcare facilities or critical infrastructure such as providing fuel or food.
 For a complete list of operations or personnel that are exempt from the travel ban, see the Administrative Order.

 Trucks that are already in New Jersey when the travel restrictions go into place are encouraged to pull off in truck stops to wait out the storm – DO NOT PARK ON SHOULDERS.

 NJDOT’s first priority is ensuring public safety.
-The storm is expected to begin intensify Wednesday evening, making it challenging for plow crews to keep pace with the storm.
+The storm is expected to intensify Sunday evening through Monday, making it challenging for plow crews to keep pace with the storm.
 The Department is fully activated with more than 3,000 plows and salt spreaders ready to clear state highways.

 Residents and motorists should avoid driving unless you are an essential employee needed for emergency response.
 If you do not have to be on the roads during the storm, stay home.
-The safety of motorists and work crews is the Department’s top priority.
 If you must drive, do so carefully and plan your trips accordingly, road conditions can change in an instant.